Problems solved

 Zeroheight comes to the rescue

-- Automation & integration with Figma and Storybook is a must
+- Automation & integration with Figma and Storybook is a must (increased efficiency with less resource)

-- Full version control
+- Full version control (roll out releases efficiently)

 - Comprehensive maintenance support

 After considering many options and the available tools on the market, my team decided to explore 3rd party tool called Zeroheight.
+I’ve led the partnership and after a successful trial period, we started to connect our component library and codebase into Zeroheight.

 Project summary